Pennsylvania Republicans plan to appeal mail ballot deadline ruling to U.S. Supreme Court

 Republicans are asking the Supreme Court to weigh in only on the state court’s ruling pushing back the deadline for mail ballots to arrive.
 The state court ruled that such ballots must be counted if they are postmarked by Nov.
 3 — and even if they are not, “unless a preponderance of the evidence” shows that the ballots were mailed after Election Day.

-The Republicans argued that the ruling allows ballots to be counted even if they are cast after Election Day.
+Republicans argued that the ruling allows ballots to be counted even if they are cast after Election Day.
 “The Elections Clause of the United States Constitution vests the authority to regulate the times, places, and manner, of federal elections to Pennsylvania’s General Assembly, subject only to alteration by Congress, not this Court,” the Republicans wrote to the state court on Tuesday.

 Democrats said they will oppose the GOP’s efforts to delay implementation of the new ballot deadline.